assemble/assemble.io/content/docs/Pages-Collections.md

 </ul>
 ```

-When we build the project, and pages from the `block` target will render with:
+When we build the project, and pages from the `blog` target will render with:

 ```html
 <ul>